Sidhu says Cong needs to reinvent itself, backs 'honest man' Mann in fighting mafia | Politics

 “I did not speak earlier but everybody has a right to speak and I say today that the Congress lost because of the five-year rule of the mafia raj,” he added.

 Sidhu said he has always fought against the mafia.
-Though he did not elaborate, Sidhu has in the past criticised his own Congress government in the state over alleged "mafias" in sand-mining, transport and cable TV sectors.
+Though he did not elaborate, he has in the past criticised his own Congress government in the state over alleged mafias in sand-mining, transport and cable TV sectors.

 “My fight was not against any individual.
 It was against the system and against some persons who were eating into the state like termites,” he said.

 For months before the elections, Sidhu had been questioning the leadership of the then chief minister Amarinder Singh.
-He also directed barbs at Charanjit Singh Channi, who took over as the CM ahead of the elections.
+He also took swipes occasionally at Channi.

-The AAP stormed to power after winning 92 seats out of 117 while the Congress got just 18.
+The AAP stormed to power in the state after winning 92 seats out of 117 while the Congress got just 18.

 Following the party's drubbing in the five states that went to polls earlier this year, Congress chief Sonia Gandhi had asked the party chiefs there to resign.